As any sports fan knows, September is the busiest time for Australia’s home of sport, the Melbourne Cricket Ground.

 Into the record books

-- This initiative is the first time an Australian stadium has completely offset its carbon emissions for a period of time.
+This initiative was the first time an Australian stadium completely offset its carbon emissions for a period of time.
 It’s part of a broader partnership between the MCC and EnergyAustralia aimed at finding better, smarter ways for all Victorians to use energy.

 How do we make the MCG carbon neutral for a month?

-- To make the stadium precinct carbon neutral for September, EnergyAustralia will buy carbon credits from projects which offset greenhouse gas emissions, including a revegetation project in the Northern Territory and a clean-energy initiative in India.
+To make the stadium precinct carbon neutral for September, EnergyAustralia purchased carbon credits from projects which offset greenhouse gas emissions including Savanna Fire Management, Arnhem Land, Northern Territory and a Renewable Lighting Scheme, India

-The MCG’s status as a carbon neutral precinct for September is certified by the Australian Government against the National Carbon Offset Standard (NCOS).
+The MCG’s status as a carbon neutral precinct for September was certified by the Australian Government against the National Carbon Offset Standard (NCOS).

 EnergyAustralia Managing Director Catherine Tanna said whether it’s the average suburban house or the home of sport, going carbon neutral is for everyone.